JanGorman/jersey-passbook/README.md

 $ http GET http://0.0.0.0:8080/v1/passes/passTypeIdentifier/serialNumber HTTP_AUTHORIZATION:"ApplePass authenticationToken"
 ```

 This call returns the latest version of the requested passs.
 The response is a JSON dictionary with the pass data.
-The pass data is stored as hstore so it can basically be anything we need to store.
+The pass data is stored as hstore so it can basically be anything we want it to be:

 ```json
 {